CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.interface.md

 | cisco_ios.interface_name | String | The name of the IOS interface to be tested. |
 | operation | String | The operator defining how to collect the IOS interface(s). |

+operation
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

 ### Supported Test Types
 - cisco_ios.interface_existence_test